1989 National Soccer League (Canada) season: Overview

-Changes were announced during the offseason regarding the structure of the league with the Youth Division being reformed into the Second Division.
+Changes were announced during the offseason to the league structure, with the league's youth division reformed as the Second Division.
 The restructuring of the division marked the return of the NSL's Second Division since the 1978 season, but the promotion and relegation system wasn't reactivated between the two divisions.
 The reforms also permitted the second division clubs to participate in the NSL Cup.
-The membership in the First Division was decreased to eight teams with London Marconi requesting a leave of absence.
+The membership of the First Division was reduced to eight teams, with London Marconi requesting a leave of absence.
 Chile Lindo's NSL franchise was revoked for continuous problems regarding fan violence, and the Mississauga Lakers disbanded their team.
-The league had another presence in the Niagara territory in the Second Division with a team named Niagara City, and a notable returnee was Oshawa Italia that previously played in the 1962 NSL season.
+The league had another presence in the Niagara territory in the Second Division with a team named Niagara City, and a notable returnee was Oshawa Italia, which previously played in the 1962 NSL season.

-The lone expansion franchise was Toronto Macedonia Stars, which provided a Macedonian presence within the league since the 1977 season.Toronto Italia was involved in a friendly match against noted Portuguese side S.L.
+The lone expansion franchise was the Toronto Macedonia Stars, which provided a Macedonian presence in the league since the 1977 season.Toronto Italia was involved in a friendly match against noted Portuguese side S.L.
 Benfica.
 The match was played on June 7, 1989, with Benfica defeating Toronto by a score of 3-1 at Varsity Stadium.